danieka/gore/README.md

 ```
 <info>
-name: test
+id: test
 </info>
 <source sql>
-SELECT email FROM user
+SELECT id, description FROM article
 </source>
 <output json>
 [
     {{ range .Rows }}
     {
+        "id": "{{ .id }}",
-        "email": "{{ .email }}",
+        "description": "{{ .description }}",
     },
     {{ end }}
 ]
 </output>
 ```

 Save this file as `test.rpt` in the repository.
 Now you can start Gore with `go run *.go`.
-Gore will now start a web server and your report will be accesible on `http://localhost:16772/`.
+Gore will now start a web server and your report will be accesible on `http://localhost:16772/report/{id}`.

 The `info` section contains metadata about the report.
+The `id` attribute is used when accessing the report through the rest API.

+The `source` section contains the SQL query for fetching data.
+If no specific source is given it uses the `default` source.

+The `output` section contains a template detailing how the data should be formatted when outputted.
+Only supported format right now is JSON but expect HTML, CSV, Excel and PDF in due time.
+Output uses the Go templating language.
+The variable `.Rows` is the rows resulting from the query.